Returning to Work After Illness or Injury

 Traditional Sick Leave Program (TSLP)

 This term refers the leave program for eligible employees in which leave is accrued each pay period or each semester (as applicable) to provide paid time off for personal or family health reasons.

 Virginia Sickness and Disability Program (VSDP)

-This program is administered by the Virginia Retirement System (VRS), which provides employees with income replacement during periods of short- and long-term disabilities.
+This program is administered by the Virginia Retirement System (VRS), and provides eligible employees with income replacement during periods of short- and long-term disabilities.
 The VDSP also provides paid sick leave and paid personal and family leave to eligible participating employees.

 This term refers to an injury or illness that occurs on the job to an eligible employee for which benefits are awarded by the Virginia Workers’ Compensation Commission (VWCC) and are payable under the Workers’ Compensation Act of Virginia (the Act), or for which voluntary benefits are paid by the State Employee Workers’ Compensation Program of the Virginia Department of Human Resource Management..

 Workers’ Compensation Program (WCP)